TheodorMihail/BaseArchitecture/README.md

 - 🧠 **Zenject (Dependency Injection)** — for decoupling and testability
 - 🔄 **UniTask** — for clean async/await operations
 - 📦 **Addressables** — for efficient asset management
+- ♻️ **Object Pooling** — for optimized object reuse and reduced GC pressure
 - ⚡ **Assembly Definitions** — for faster compile times

 ---